The Benefits of CoQ10 and Ubiquinol

 Time and time again, research has found CoQ10 to have significant cardiovascular protective effects.
 The evidence is promising, especially considering how many Americans struggle to maintain optimal heart health as they age.

-As you age, your body naturally loses its ability to keep up with your continuous CoQ10 needs over the years.
-You still produce it—just not at the same rate as when you were young.
+Over time, your body naturally loses its ability to keep up with your continuous CoQ10 needs.
+You still produce it, just not at the same rate as when you were young.
 That’s why it’s so easy to become deficient in CoQ10 later in life, and this deficiency is most commonly noticed first in the heart.
 Studies also suggest that taking statins can inhibit CoQ10 activity and lead to further deficiency.

 To take the best care of your heart, it’s important to seek additional external sources of CoQ10.
 Some foods contain CoQ10, but not in high enough amounts that would provide much benefit to your overall health and wellness.
 For this reason, many people are turning to high-quality supplements to meet their CoQ10 needs.